jamiebutterworth2016/machine-learning/README.md

 ## Semi-supervised learning
 Algorithms are split into categories: unsupervised learning and supervised learning.\
-Practially, unsupervised learning is required first before supervised learning can be applied.\
+Practically, unsupervised learning is required first before supervised learning can be applied.\
 This is semi-supervised learning.\
 Tables don't usually start with a classification column, i.e. rows aren't usually classified.
 1. First use an unsupervised learning model to categorise data into groups (ideally two groups for simplicity) and generate a classification column.